alexreyes5/BLACKJACK/README.md

 # BLACKJACK
 ABOUT: Terminal Blackjack game built in Java using OOP.
 Special as it is my first project on what I hope to be the start of a skilled programmer/engineer one day.
 Project was created right after I finished COMP 110, and wanted to immediately start learning other advanced topics such as ArrayList, which is included in Blackjack.
+(For this project, Ace is currently set to 11.)

 FEATURES
 - Custom player name input